searles9/Python_Projects/line-graph-net-worth-over-time/Overview.md

 # Line Graph of Net Worth Over Time

 ## Important Notes
-* This is just a simple line graph which was created using the Matplotlib library
 * This just paints a simple picture.
 There are of course other factors to someones net worth over time such as: different investment returns, increasing/decreasing income over time, large purchases, home equity

 # What is this:
-This is a simple script that calculates a persons net worth over time in 1 year intervals.
+This is a script that calculates a persons net worth over time in 1 year intervals using the Matplotlib library.

 ## How it works:
 1. First it creates a person object based on some passed in arguments: